aakankshaagr/Dice-Roller/README.md

 Run your app.
 The dice result should change to other values besides 6!
 Since it is a random number from 1 to 6, the value 6 might appear sometimes, too.

 ![image](https://user-images.githubusercontent.com/71868375/147631109-7d698877-5115-4460-9149-0b90eb863559.png)

+## Use a when statement
+Testing for many different outcomes, or cases, is very common in programming.
+Sometimes, the list of possible outcomes can be very long.
+For example, if you were rolling a 12-sided dice, you'd have 11 else if statements between the success and the final else.
+To make these kinds of statements easier to write and read, which helps avoid errors, Kotlin makes available a when statement.

+ As before, first test whether rollResult is the same as the luckyNumber.

+Inside the curly braces {} of the when statement, add a statement that tests rollResult against luckyNumber, and if they are the same, print the winning message.
+The statement looks like this:

+`when(RollResult){
+    luckyNumber -> println("You win!")
+    }`
+This means:

+You first put the value you are comparing to `rollResult`.
+That's luckyNumber.
+Follow that with an `arrow` (->).
+Then add the action to perform if there is a match.
+Read this as, "If rollResult is luckyNumber, then print the "You win!" message."
+    `when (rollResult) {
+        luckyNumber -> println("You won!")
+        1 -> println("So sorry!
+You rolled a 1.
+Try again!")
+        2 -> println("Sadly, you rolled a 2.
+Try again!")
+        3 -> println("Unfortunately, you rolled a 3.
+Try again!")
+        5 -> println("Don't cry!
+You rolled a 5.
+Try again!")
+        6 -> println("Apologies!
+You rolled a 6.
+Try again!")
+    }`

 Hooray, you rock!

+    **Note:**  1.
+Writing  parameter type is important in class and return function.
+                2. Classes can be wriiten in seperate file or outside in main activity file.